WhitakerLab/WhitakerLabProjectManagement/Maxine-Mackintosh/Weekly-Meetings.md

 * AV on some indepth new website bug finding and tweaking
 * LS on doing OHT job descriptions, contracts etc

+KW: All AWESOME! :sparkles:

 #### Who helped you this week?

 * All the people who provided me with commments on my health policy paper
 * TY to signpost some good resources for my network analysis
 * SD for highlighting how good I am at starting projects, just not finishing...
+  * KW: awwwww - burn :fire: Let me know if there's anything I can do to help!

 #### What did you achieve?

 * Breakthrough on wtf to do with this broken and all over the place health policy papaer.
 Yaaaaay.
+  * KW: YES!
+Well done!
 * Finished my preliminary network piece: Made a dementia/EHR version of this paper https://arxiv.org/pdf/1804.05584.pdf
+  * KW: AAAAAH SO COOL!

 #### What did you struggle with?

 * Spent aaaages working out igraph plotting quirks (like 8 hours...)
 * Saying goodbye to work I had done and written up because it simply didn't have its place in the paper (health policy paper)
+  * KW: Ooooph.
+Hard to do, and necessary.

 #### What would you like to work on next week?

-* Re-hashing thee approach of the health policy paper
+* Re-hashing the approach of the health policy paper
 * Do some of the homework TY set for linking togeteher mmy network work and pattern mining work

 #### Where do you need help from Kirstie?